 Computing over the last 50 years has never been distributed.
 We went from mainframe back to “mainframe”, aka, cloud computing.
-Client/Server computer is antithetical to three facts: 1) network security is inversely proportional to the size of the target, that is, the server, and 2) desktop and mobile computing device power is still growing at a frantic rate (i.e., user computing power is still expanding, not contracting, exponentially), and 3) it costs money to run superfluous server farms.
+Client/Server computing is antithetical to three facts: 1) network security is inversely proportional to the size of the target, that is, the server, and 2) desktop and mobile computing device power is still growing at a frantic rate (i.e., user computing power is still expanding, not contracting, exponentially), and 3) it costs money to run superfluous server farms.

-Since Hiveware® is not dependent on data being persisted on hard drives, group data may remain volatile in the collective memory chips of the participant computers.
+Since Hiveware is not dependent on data being persisted on hard drives, group data may remain volatile in the collective memory chips of the participant computers.
 Any sign of danger or inappropriate authentication or authorization, the data will disappear from that or those machines.

 Replication Means Data Safety

 It is a known problem that large data stores are in the long term inherently insecure.
 The computer science community agrees that the only really secure data safety approach is replication.
-Since each piece of Hiveware® information is replicated, the more authors and the more replications, the more secure the data is from disappearing forever.
+Since each piece of Hiveware information is replicated, the more authors and the more replications, the more secure the data is from disappearing forever.